89luca89/distrobox/docs/usage/distrobox-export.md

 **distrobox-export**

-	--app/-a:		name of the application to export --bin/-b:		absolute path of the binary to export
+	--app/-a:		name of the application to export or absolute path to desktopfile to export --bin/-b:		absolute path of the binary to export
 	--list-apps:		list applications exported from this container --list-binaries		list binaries exported from this container, use -ep to specify custom paths to search